Ada-Developers-Academy/core-unit-3/calling-apis/problem-set-requests-with-js.md

 * id: 5d5b6f83
 * title: Requests with JS
 ##### !question
-What is the latitude of the first result of "Petra"?
+What is the latitude of the first result of "Petra, Jordan"?
 ##### !end-question
 ##### !answer
 30.3273975